saulpw/visidata/vdplus/k8s/README.md

 To then either create a new cluster or update the existing one run `terraform apply`.

-When creating a cluster for the first time `terraform apply` may need to be run twice if certain services didn't come up in the right order.
+When creating a cluster for the first time `terraform apply` will need to be run at least twice.
+Partly because some services don't come up in the right order, but also because some services rely on the internal Docker registry.
+So after the first run the following images will need to be pushed:

+  * `docker push docker.k8s.visidata.org/vdwww/nfs-server:latest`.
+See `k8s/nfs-server`
+  * `docker push docker.k8s.visidata.org/vdwww/vdwww:latest`.
+See `/Dockerfile`
+  * TODO: Terraform/k8s can actually automate this.

 ### Connecting `kubectl` to the cluster
 Once the cluster exists save the cluster's config with